eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 For example, in the question Do you have a minute?, do is used to ask if someone has time.

+### What's up?

+`What's up?` is a casual way to ask someone how they are or what they need.
+It is a common informal greeting or way to start a conversation.

 ---